CollectionBuilder/collectionbuilder.github.io/_posts/2025-01-09-gh-pages-issue.md

 *(you only need one of these options to fix the issue!)*

 There is an [Issue in the CollectionBuilder-CSV repository](https://github.com/CollectionBuilder/collectionbuilder-csv/issues/96) and a note in the [documentation](https://collectionbuilder.github.io/cb-docs/docs/deploy/actions/) tracking this problem.

-Eventually, we assume someone will fix the default "jekyll.yml"...
-However, existing repositories may require this manual fix.